Avant-monts

 05

-The program of the work
+The work program

 The planned work program is of limited extent and will have a very limited and strictly temporary impact on the environment.
 It mainly involves data acquisitions carried out with portable, indirect equipment, aiming at caracterising the subsurface without any risk for the surrounding populations.